rmflight/reviews.McDermottMDR/README.md

 In fact, from the description in the manuscript, PILGram generates regular expressions that in some cases are very similar to those used by PROSITE.
 It seems currently unclear as to how generating regular expressions using PILGram is a "linguistic" approach, but aligning and finding common features (as in PROSITE or HMMs) is not.

-I understand that PILGram is able to generate discriminative reg-exes without alignment first, and that is very useful (as exemplified by this manuscript), but from the current description that does not make it "linguistic".
+I understand that PILGram is able to generate discriminative regexes without alignment first, and that is very useful (as exemplified by this manuscript), but from the current description that does not make it "linguistic".
 I admit I may be missing something in reading the current text in this area, as I am not a linguist.

 ## Other Simple Improvements to Text